whataboutpets/minimal-mistakes/_posts/cats/2019-02-13-how-to-get-rid-of-cat-allergies.md

 Hang onto your seat because:

-Your probably not going to like this one…
+You're probably not going to like this one…

 Fact: